-European Directive 2007/60/EC on assessment and management of flood risks requires Member States to carry out a preliminary assessment by 2011 in order to identify the river basins and associated coastal areas at risk of flooding.
+European Directive 2007/60/EC on the assessment and management of flood risks requires Member States to carry out a preliminary assessment by 2011 in order to identify the river basins and associated coastal areas at risk of flooding.
 For such zones, flood risk maps currently being finalised.
-Flood risk management plans focused on prevention, protection and preparedness will be finalised in 2016.
-The Office of Public Works has prepared Preliminary Flood Risk Assessment (PFRA) maps that identify areas where the risks associated with flooding might be significant. .
-Gorev has been determined at very low risk and therefore has not been taken forward for development of flood risk management options in the FRMPFlood hazard and flood risk maps for AFAs have been finalised and Flood Risk Management Plans are expected to emerge in 2017.
+Flood risk management plans focused on prevention, protection and preparedness are being finalised in 2017.
+The Office of Public Works prepared Preliminary Flood Assessment (PFRA) maps that identify areas where the risks associated with flooding might be significant.
+Gorey has been determined at very low risk and therefore has not been taken forward for development of flood risk management options in the relevant Flood Risk Management Plan.